bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 </br>

-If you really want to understand how the keyword “this” works in JavaScript, first you’ll have to grasp other concepts and definitions!
+If you really want to understand how the keyword “this” works in JavaScript, first you’ll have to grasp other concepts and definitions beside the keyword "this"!

-<h2>The most important ones are the Execution Context and the Scope and Scope Chain.</h2>
+<h2>The most important ones are the Execution Context, the Scope and the Scope Chain.</h2>

-There are JavaScript developers who will need years before grasping the mechanism behind the keyword “this”.
+There are JavaScript developers out there who will need years before grasping the mechanism behind the keyword “this”.

 It took me years indeed and the desire to know!

 <span style="color: #ff6600"><em>Warning: When you are a beginner don’t try too hard to understand the keyword “this” as it will be very hard for you.
 Because you might not have a full picture of everything what is going one inside the code when the JavaScript parser goes trough it.
 I promise you’ll understand it in time!</em></span>

-More, there are JavaScript developers with many years of experience behind, working as such, who will never know 100% how the keyword “this” really works behind the scene!
+More, there are JavaScript developers ot there with many years of experience behind, working as such, who will never know 100% how the keyword “this” really works behind the scene!

 I made an experiment which you can repeat right now: Go to YouTube and search for “JavaScript keyword this”.